flanglet/kanzi-go/README.md

 Disclaimer

 Use at your own risk.
-Always keep a backup of your files.
+Always keep a copy of your original files.

 ![Build Status](https://github.com/flanglet/kanzi-go/actions/workflows/go.yml/badge.svg)